 Has your research ever had an outcome that was not what you expected?

 We did a study on soy protein and vascular health that didn’t show any benefits of soy.
 This was really disappointing to us.
 We were hoping for good news about soy’s benefits on blood pressure, but our study results turned out to be negative.
 From a different nutrition topic standpoint, however, for a long time we thought low-fat diets were good for heart health before research demonstrated they were not so good, in terms of lipids and lipoprotein responses.
 This led to a research focus by the academic community on the cardiovascular health effects of moderate-fat diets.
 Collectively this research demonstrated many health benefits of good fats.
 All of the research that has been done with health moderate fat diets has changed our thinking about fats in a very big way.
-Now, dietary guidance recommends that good fats (not carbohydrates) replace “bad” fats.
+Now, dietary guidance recommends that good fats (not refined and simple carbohydrates) replace “bad” fats.
 Thus, a moderate fat diet, and not a low-fat diet is recommended.
+Also, a moderate fat diet versus a low-fat diet is easier to follow.

 Have there been any key reversals of research in your career?

-Fish oil and omega-3 in the prevention and treatment of heart attack and cardiovascular disease lost a lot of steam — specifically, fish oil supplements.
+Fish oil and omega-3 fats in the prevention and treatment of heart attack and cardiovascular disease lost a lot of steam — specifically, fish oil supplements.
 The benefits of fish consumption didn’t translate to fish oil supplements.
-More and more recent studies showed that the supplements didn’t have the cardiovascular health benefits we expected.
+More and more recent studies showed that the supplements didn’t have the cardiovascular health benefits we expected from early studies that showed that fish oil supplements significantly decreased cardiovascular disease in persons with heart disease.
 The bottom fell out on this one.
-Early on, we saw benefits of fish oil supplements when used immediately post-heart attack at a time when medical practice was less intensive for cardiac patients.
+The early studies demonstrated benefits of fish oil supplements when used immediately post-heart attack at a time when medical practice was less intensive for cardiac patients.

 Today’s standard of care for heart attack calls for immediate, rigorous ‘ABC’ treatment — aspirin and antianginal medications, beta-blockers and cholesterol-lowering medications.
 Although this clinical practice regimen is of the utmost importance (ie, it is now the standard of care in medicine), when given in conjunction with fish oil, there are not additional benefits in heart attack patients.
-However, the evolving research is showing many benefits of fish consumption and also of the long chain omega-3 fatty acids found in fish.
-Consumers are encourage to consume about 2 fish meals (preferably fatty fish) weekly.
+However, there is some very new research in healthy people without heart disease who are low fish consumers that has shown cardiovascular benefits from omega-3 fatty acids.
+Recent research has also shown similar of omega-3 fatty acids in individuals with diabetes who are at increased risk of heart disease.
+Yet another study reported benefits of a prescription form of a fatty acid in fish oil in people with high blood triglycerides who were also taking a statin drug.
+So, the tide is turning again and we are seeing some benefits of omega-3 fatty acids for the prevention of heart disease.
+There is also more research showing many benefits of fish consumption in addition to the long chain omega-3 fatty acids found in fish.
+On the basis of all of this research, consumers are encourage to consume about 2 fish meals (preferably fatty fish) weekly as a source of omega-3 fatty acids as well as many other nutrients.

 What frustrates you about heart health and public perception?